-- "(8) A reasonable allowance for the exhaustion, wear and tear of property from which any income is derived, including a reasonable allowance for obsolescence, in accordance with 26 U.S.C. §§ 167 and 168, and an allowance for the amortization of intangibles determined in accordance with 26 U.S.C. § 197. - "(9) In the case of mines, oil, and gas wells, other natural deposits and timber, a reasonable allowance for depletion and for depreciation of improvements, according to the peculiar condition in each case based upon the cost, including the cost of development not otherwise deducted, such reasonable allowance in all cases to be made under rules and regulations to be prescribed by the Department of Revenue; and, in the case of leasehold interests, the deduction allowed by this section shall be equitably apportioned between the lessor and the lessee. - "(10) Charitable contributions to the extent allowed for federal income tax purposes under 26 U.S.C. § 170 (relating to charitable contributions and gifts).
+- the amortization of intangibles determined in accordance with 2 U.S.C. § 197. - "(9) In the case of mines, oil, and gas wells, other 3 natural deposits and timber, a reasonable allowance for 4 5 depletion and for depreciation of improvements, according to the peculiar condition in each case based upon the cost, 6 7 including the cost of development not otherwise deducted, such reasonable allowance in all cases to be made under rules and regulations to be prescribed by the Department of Revenue; 9 10 and, in the case of leasehold interests, the deduction allowed by this section shall be equitably apportioned between the 11 lessor and the lessee.
+12 - "(10) Charitable contributions to the extent allowed for federal income tax purposes under 26 U.S.C. § 170 (relating to charitable contributions and gifts).

-"(11) The deduction allowed to the individual for federal income tax purposes by 26 U.S.C. § 219 (relating to retirement savings).
+- "(11) The deduction allowed to the individual for federal income tax purposes by 26 U.S.C. § 219 (relating to retirement savings). - "(12) The deduction allowed for federal income tax purposes by 26 U.S.C. \$ 404 (relating to qualified pension, profit sharing, stock bonus, and annuity plans). - "(13) For each individual income taxpayer, medical and dental expenses, including amounts paid for medicine and drugs and amounts paid for accident and health insurance, as determined in accordance with 26 U.S.C. § 213; provided, however, that the limitation of the deduction to the excess of those expenses over 7.5 percent of adjusted gross income as provided in 26 U.S.C. § 213 shall instead be limited to the excess of those expenses over 4.0 percent of adjusted gross income.

-- "(12) The deduction allowed for federal income tax purposes by 26 U.S.C. \$ 404 (relating to qualified pension, profit sharing, stock bonus, and annuity plans). - "(13) For each individual income taxpayer, medical and dental expenses, including amounts paid for medicine and drugs and amounts paid for accident and health insurance, as determined in accordance with 26 U.S.C. § 213; provided, however, that the limitation of the deduction to the excess of those expenses over 7.5 percent of adjusted gross income as provided in 26 U.S.C. § 213 shall instead be limited to the excess of those expenses over 4.0 percent of adjusted gross income. - "(14) For each individual income taxpayer, the deduction determined in accordance with 26 U.S.C. § 212 for all the ordinary and necessary expenses paid or incurred during the taxable year for the production or collection of income, or for the management, conservation, or maintenance of property held for the production of income, or in connection with the determination, collection, or refund of any tax. - "(15) Any expense not exceeding \$1,000 actually incurred during the taxable year in constructing on his or her property a family radioactive fallout shelter, as approved and certified by the State Department of Emergency Management, and any amount not exceeding \$1,000 which he or she contributed during the taxable year toward the construction of a community radioactive fallout shelter.
+- "(14) For each individual income taxpayer, the deduction determined in accordance with 26 U.S.C. § 212 for all the ordinary and necessary expenses paid or incurred during the taxable year for the production or collection of income, or for the management, conservation, or maintenance of property held for the production of income, or in connection with the determination, collection, or refund of any tax. - "(15) Any expense not exceeding \$1,000 actually incurred during the taxable year in constructing on his or her property a family radioactive fallout shelter, as approved and certified by the State Department of Emergency Management, and any amount not exceeding \$1,000 which he or she contributed during the taxable year toward the construction of a community radioactive fallout shelter. - "(16) A deduction from the taxpayer's adjusted gross income for state income tax purposes of the total cost of installation for conversion from gas or electricity to wood as the primary energy source for heating their individual domestic homes for the taxable year during which a conversion was completed. - "(17) Alimony and separate maintenance payments, the amount deductible to be the same as the amount deductible for federal income tax purposes under 26 U.S.C. \S 215 (relating to alimony payments).